 TechNet will engage for CES, RPS, APS, LCFS, and RFS goals in conjunction with open access to both grid and consumption data.
 We will advocate to ensure that the approach is practical, technology-neutral, and compatible with member companies' procurement goals, the evolution of renewable development, and the innovation of sustainable market solutions.
-We will advocate for the recognition of member companies' accelerated voluntary purchases of renewable energy as counting toward any state's mandated RPS.
+We will advocate for the recognition, when determining compliance with state CES or RPS, of member companies' accelerated voluntary purchases of renewable energy to ensure member companies are not paying twice for renewables while also lowering the overall cost of compliance for all utility customers.